raffaelespazzoli/openshift-opa/README.md

 ## CMDB Integration

 Sometimes apps deployed in OpenShift need to be referrable back to a CMDB database.
 You can do that with label.
-This rule enforces that the following label are defined:
+This rule enforces that the following labels are defined:

 - cmdb_id
 - emergency_contact